PX4/PX4-user_guide/en/companion_computer/README.md

 The flight controller runs PX4 on NuttX, and provides core flight and safety code.
 The companion computer usually runs Linux, as this is a much better platform for "general" software development.
-They are connected using a fast serial or Ethernet link, and typically communicate using the [MAVLink protocol](https://mavlink.io/en/) or microROS/microDDS.
+They are connected using a fast serial or Ethernet link, and typically communicate using the [MAVLink protocol](https://mavlink.io/en/) or microDDS.

 Communications with the ground stations and the cloud are usually routed via the companion computer (e.g. using the [MAVLink Router](https://github.com/mavlink-router/mavlink-router)).